OTFS -- Predictability in the Delay-Doppler Domain and its Value to Communication and Radar Sensing

 \section{Model-free operation in the Crystalline regime}

 In this section, we compare uncoded BER performance of Zak-OTFS, TDM and FDM, in the typical scenario where the effective channel matrix is not known perfectly at the receiver.
-The effective channel matrix can be acquired from the I/O relation (see Section \ref{seciorelation}), which in turn depends on the delay-Doppler spreading function $h(\tau,\nu)$.
+The effective channel matrix can be acquired from the I/O relation (see Section \ref{seciorelation}), which in turn depends on the delay-Doppler spreading function $h_{_{\mbox{ {phy}}}}(\tau,\nu)$.
 The \emph{model-dependent} and \emph{model-free} modes of operation correspond to different approaches to estimating the effective channel matrix.

-\textbf{Model-dependent operation:} Here we impose a model on the delay-Doppler spreading function $h(\tau, \nu)$, typically by prescribing a finite number of paths, and constraining their delay and Doppler shifts.
-Given this model, the receiver estimates $h(\tau, \nu)$, then forms an estimate of the effective channel matrix.
+\textbf{Model-dependent operation:} Here we impose a model on the delay-Doppler spreading function $h_{_{\mbox{ {phy}}}}(\tau,\nu)$, typically by prescribing a finite number of paths, and constraining their delay and Doppler shifts.
+Given this model, the receiver estimates $h_{_{\mbox{ {phy}}}}(\tau,\nu)$, then forms an estimate of the effective channel matrix.
 The accuracy of this estimate is limited by time and bandwidth constraints on the pilot signal, and by any mismatch between the channel model and the physical channel.